 Wright, 50, spoke to the St. Petersburg Times after his May arrest.
 He said he could not avoid the arrest because he had to drive while helping out a client of the Refuge.
 Wright then stopped returning a reporter's calls.

-In February, a judge revoked Wright's driver's license after he fell behind on $400 a month child support payments for his 13-year-old son.
+In February, a judge revoked Wright's driver's license after he fell behind on $400 a month child support payments for his 13-year-old daughter.
 He was not supposed to be driving when he was pulled over on May 9 on Tangerine Avenue S in Gulfport.

 Wright pleaded no contest to a charge of driving with a suspended license.
 He was adjudicated guilty by a judge and sentenced to community service.